-- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key again will return you to the previous screen. - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
+- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key again on your keyboard.
+Pressing the Windows key again will return you to the previous screen. - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
 For more information, see Network connections on page 6. - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
 For more information, see Using antivirus software on page 39. - Get to know your computer-Learn about your computer features.
-See Components on page 3 and Navigating the screen on page 12 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select the Start button. - or -
+See Components on page 3 and Navigating the screen on page 12 for additional information. - Find installed software-Access a list of the software preinstalled on the computer:

+Select the Start button.